Rangga2077/Pro_Trial/README.md

 1. Ensure your face/environment is visible in the application window's video feed.
 2. If the video is black or static, check the backend terminal for "Error: Could not open camera".

-#### C. Feature Testing
+#### C. Feature Testing (In Electron App)
+Perform these tests within the launched **Electron application window**, not in a standard web browser.

 - **Object Detection**:
   - Hold up common objects (e.g., **Cell Phone**, **Bottle**, **Cup**) to the camera.
   - **Expected Result**: The system should draw bounding boxes or label the objects in the video feed (if visualization is enabled) or log detections in the console.

 - **Gesture Recognition**:
-  - Perform hand gestures:
-    1. **Open Palm**: Should trigger "Open" or related events.
-    2. **Closed Fist**: Should trigger "Close" or grab events.
+  - **Current Limitation**: Due to MediaPipe compatibility issues with Python 3.13, gesture recognition is currently using a dummy implementation.
-  - **Expected Result**: Verify in the console/UI that the gesture state changes.
+  - **Expected Result**: You may see log messages indicating "using dummy implementation" in the backend console.

 - **LLM Interaction (Voice/Text)**:
   - If the prompt interface is active, type or speak a query (e.g., "How do I cook this?").
-  - **Expected Result**: You should receive a text response streaming back from the backend.
+  - **Expected Result**: You should receive a text response streaming back from the backend (powered by local Llama 3.2).
+  - **Troubleshooting**: If you get "I'm sorry, I couldn't process that," ensure Ollama is running and `llama3.2` is pulled.

 ---